 Data communications equipment requiring direct access to the modulator and discriminator can be connected via pins 2 and 11.
-Data cannot be transmitted in CANADA unless equipment is approved for use with the TFM-30 by the communications regulatory authority.

-3.8 WIRING INSTRUCTIONS - 9-Pin D-CONNECTOR
+3.8 WIRING INSTRUCTIONS - 9 Pin D CONNECTOR

-The 9-pin D-connector provides the necessary connections to facilitate the use of an external Antenna Tuner Unit (ATU).
-Table 3-2 lists the signals and connections available from the TFM-30.
+The rear panel mounted 9 pin D connector provides the necessary connections to facilitate the use of an external Antenna Tuner Unit (ATU).
+Table 3.2 lists the signals and connections available from the TFM-66.
 Refer to the Antenna Tuner instructions for specific wiring.